Our free membership, business.com+, takes the pain out of choosing new business services.

 Shared employer and employee costs

-• Premiums are payments to the health insurer that allow employees to have coverage.
+• Premiums are the amount a person (either the employer, employee or a combination) pays for coverage.
 They are due at regular intervals, often monthly or quarterly.
-Under most cost-sharing plans, employers and employees both pay a portion of the premium, with employers often paying the larger share.
-This means it is almost always cheaper to get health insurance through an employer.
+Some business owners choose to fully cover premiums for their employees, while others subsidize a portion.
+This means it is almost always cheaper to get health insurance through an employer

 • Health savings accounts, or HSAs, are tax-free savings accounts that can be used for future medical expenses.
 An HSA can be paired with certain high-deductible insurance plans.
 Employees do not need to spend all of the money in their HSA every year, as the funds can be rolled over.
 Employees may contribute to an HSA on their own, or an employer may also contribute.